 Don’t pretend you don’t have things thrown on that floor.
 Set that timer and let’s knock it out quickly.
 You know this routine by now.
 Toss the trash first, touch every item, and add to the donate bag what you don’t LOVE (like that favorite shirt that was too small and is now on your floor because you can’t even think of letting it go.
 Yes, I know it’s there….donate).
 Put away all other items that are on the floor that do not belong there.
 Run a vacuum over the space, including under your bed, and wow, look how nice and peaceful!
 I realized how good it is to have a good watering system at home, here you will find the best water softener systems and I also recommend to check out http://waterdamageatlanta911.com/ where I always find help with any water damage I might have at home.

 Day Four: The Dresser (and/or other furniture in your room.)

-I don’t have a dresser in my bedroom, but I do have a nice reading chair and a bookcase and occasionally (more often than I will ever admit!) a coffee cup, water bottle, or clothes end up hanging out there until I take the time to clean it up.
+I don’t have a dresser in my bedroom, but I do have a nice reading chair and thinking to upgrade it to one of the best recliners to relax.
+Also have a bookcase and occasionally (more often than I will ever admit!) a coffee cup, water bottle, or clothes end up hanging out there until I take the time to clean it up.
 Now’s the time!

 If you have a dresser stuffed with clothes, take 2 drawers a day and knock it out.
 You can do this!